Peterfvn/Senior_Project/README.md

 Explore GeLU as opposed to ReLU (didn't perform very well) Explore different activation functions
 Explore Dropouts / Batchnorm / LayerNorm / Residual Connections

+### Better Accuracy Metrics
+ROC-AUC: Use ROC-AUC to evaluate the model's ability to distinguish between positive and negative samples Stratified k-fold cross-validation: Use stratified sampling to ensure each fold has a similar distribution of classes.
+**Comparing Two Models**
+**Paired t-test (if running multiple trials per model).**
+**Wilcoxon signed-rank test (non-parametric alternative).**